“I want to make more money.”

 Always remember the vision you have for your future.
 That's my most important tool for staying on track.
 When I was working in a cubicle for a boss, I realized it wasn't for me, so I started a business in my free time.
 When I was growing up, the need to experience the world tugged at my heart so strongly that I made a move to Sydney, Australia, when I was 18 and then later moved to New York City when I was 25.

 My visions back then kept me going as my current vision does now.
 Each New Year rings in faster than the last, especially the older you get.

 2019 is fast approaching.
 Where might I bump into you?

 Susie Moore is Greatist’s life coach columnist and a confidence coach in New York City.
-Sign up for her free weekly wellness tips on her website, and check back every Tuesday for her latest column!
+Sign up for her Side Hustle Prep School and check back every Tuesday for her latest No Regrets column!